aqlikhwn/leafemart/README.md

 ## 📄 License

-This project is developed for educational purposes as part of the Web Application Development course at IIUM.
+This project is developed for educational purposes as part of the Web Application Development (INFO 3305) course at IIUM.

 ---